Common social media FAQs answered by experts

 What’s the difference between social media marketing and social media management?

-Social media marketing is focused on growth and lead generation, while social media management is the day-to-day work of keeping your accounts active, consistent, and responsive.
+Social media marketing is the bigger growth function, while social media management is the day-to-day work of running your accounts.

 SMM quote